ripytide/nodit/README.md

 - use it in robot_Sweet_graph for a bit before publishing

-- update caveates to address dummy-removal updates
+- update lines of code figures on docs

 - run cargo fmt
 - run and fix cargo clippy